brooksbenson/eloquent-js/_highlights/chapter6-notes.md

 ## this

 The *this* binding is available in every part of a JavaScript program, and its value changes based on where control is in the program.
-When it is referenced in a normal function call it is binded to the global context, and when it is referred to within a method it is binded to the object that the method is apart of.
+When it is referenced in a normal function call it is binder to the global context, and when it is referred to within a method it is binded to the object that the method is apart of.

 ## prototypes